How to Get a Job after a Long Break

 Of course, much depends on urgency.
 If you have the ability to search for a long time, there is time for the best deal.
 If not, you usually have to give up interest to get back in the business and add a line after space.

-Going back to a great career, analyze the market, work with self-esteem, give employers a temporary discount.
-But appreciate yourself, keep in mind the useful knowledge and skills that have not lost relevance during the break.
+Going back to a great career, analyzing the market, working with self-esteem, give employers a temporary discount.
+But appreciate yourself, and keep in mind the useful knowledge and skills that have not lost relevance during the break.

 Professional Training and Career Success